Nicaragua bars pageant head after Ortega critic wins Miss Universe: media

 Murillo on Wednesday blasted the publication of such photos as "malicious (and) terrorist communications that aim to transform a beautiful moment of pride and well-deserved celebration into a destructive coup."

 The Nicaraguan opposition has portrayed Palacios' victory as a sign of hope.
-Some in the celebratory crowds waved the blue and white flags of the opposition.
+Some in the celebratory crowds waved the blue and white national flag, seen as a symbol of opposition, unlike the partisan red and black flag of the ruling Sandinista Front.

 "I'm so happy to see the joy of Nicaraguans and to see them bring out the clandestine blue and white...
 Thanks to Sheynnis," the writer Belli said on X, the former Twitter.